StreakyCobra/fabiendubosson.com/content/about.md

 In my free time, I enjoy running trails in the mountains, especially the long and challenging ones.
 I also love travelling by bike, although I don’t have much time for it at the moment.
 So, if you’re into endurance sports or adventures, you’ve got a great conversation starter!

-Feel free to connect if you’re interested in data engineering, software development, or endurance sports.
+Feel free to connect, especially if you’re interested in data engineering, software development, or endurance sports.
 I’d love to chat!

 <br />